anthonybanion/DevCourses/fullstack/diploma/frontend/javascript/doc/intermediate/README.md

 14. ~~**Seniority Filter:**~~ In the MZZ company, count how many vendors have more than 10 years of service.

-15. **Sales Totalizer:** Enter prices and quantities for 5 items.
+15. ~~**Sales Totalizer:**~~ Enter prices and quantities for 5 items.
 Calculate and print the total sales for each and the overall total.

-16. **Even Number Count (Duplicate of 7):** Same as exercise 7.
+16. ~~**Prime Number Analyzer:**~~

+- Read 30 random integers into an array.
+- Count how many are prime numbers.
+- Store the prime numbers in a separate array and display them.

-17. **Temperature Analysis:** From daily max and min temps, find:
+17. **Temperature Analysis:**
+From daily max and min temperatures stored in arrays, find:

 - Minimum temperature
 - Maximum temperature
 - Maximum of minimums
-- Minimum of maximums (Stop when temp = 99)
+- Minimum of maximums
+(Stop input when a temperature = 99)

-18. **Sales Record (Duplicate of 11)**

-19. **High Salary Counter (Duplicate of 12)**
+18. **Employee Payroll System (OOP + Arrays):**
+- Create an Employee class with name, hourly rate, and hours worked.
+- Store multiple employees in an array.
+- Calculate weekly salary for each employee.
+- Display total payroll for the company.

+19. **Product Discount Manager (OOP):**

+- Create a Product class with name, price, and discount.
+- Store multiple products in an array.
+- Apply the discount to each product and calculate the final price.
+- Show which product has the highest discount.

-20. **Stock Value Calculator:** From COST, QUANTITY pairs, calculate the total stock value of a supermarket.
+20. **Stock Value Calculator:**
+From COST and QUANTITY arrays, calculate the total stock value of a supermarket.

-21. **Asterisk for Evens:** Read integers and display "•••" beside each even.
-Stop when the sum is ≥ 1000.
+21. **Multiples of 5 Marker:**

+- Read integers into an array.
+- Display each number, and if it’s a multiple of 5, append "###".
+- Stop when the total number of multiples of 5 reaches 20.

-22. **Above 100 Counter:** From 50 integers, count how many are greater than 100.
+22. **Above Average Counter:**

-23. **Sum of Pairs:** From 50 ordered pairs (X, Y), sum all X's and all Y's and display the results.

-24. **Guess the Word Game:**

-- System randomly selects a word
-- User guesses letter by letter, max 8 errors
-- Each guess scores between 1000 and 10000 points
-- Points are added if correct, multiplied by number of occurrences
+- From 50 integers in an array, calculate the average.
+- Count how many numbers are above the average.

+23. **Sum of Vectors (Arrays):**

+- Read two arrays of 20 integers each.
+- Create a third array that contains the element-wise sum.
+- Display all three arrays.

+24. **Student Grading System (OOP):**
+- Create a Student class with name and an array of grades.
+- Calculate the average grade for each student.
+- Count how many students passed (average ≥ 60).

 25. **Character Replacement Function:**

-- Accepts a string and two characters
+- Accepts a string and two characters.

-- Replaces all occurrences of the first character with the second
+- Replaces all occurrences of the first character with the second.

 26. **Trim Extra Spaces Procedure:**

-- Remove leading spaces
+- Remove leading spaces.

-- Replace multiple spaces inside with a single one
+- Replace multiple spaces inside with a single space.

-- Remove trailing spaces
+- Remove trailing spaces.

-27. **Whitespace Sequence Remover:** Function to remove all space sequences >1 from a string.
+27. **Whitespace Sequence Remover:**
+Function to remove all sequences of spaces longer than 1 from a string.

-28. **Whitespace Sequence Remover (Array Version):** Same as 27, but modifies a character array in-place, without using auxiliary arrays.
+28. **Whitespace Sequence Remover (Array Version):**
+Same as 27, but modify a character array in-place without using auxiliary arrays.

-29. **Hangman Game:**

-- Player A inputs a word (<30 letters)
-- Player B guesses up to K times
-- Correct letters revealed; wrong letters shown separately
-- Track attempts and remaining chances
-- Show final word if B fails

-30. **Hangman vs Computer:**

-- If one player quits, the computer selects a word
-- Use random generation or a predefined word list for the computer
+29. **Library System (OOP):**

+- Create a Book class with title, author, and available copies.
+- Create a Library class to store books in an array.

+Add methods to:

+- Borrow a book (decrease copies)
+- Return a book (increase copies)
+- Display all books with their availability.

+30. **Bank Account Manager (OOP + Arrays):**

+- Create an Account class with owner, balance, and ID.
+- Store multiple accounts in an array.

+Add methods to:

+- Deposit money
+- Withdraw money
+- Transfer between accounts
+- Display balances of all accounts.

 ---